Best Hosting.com alternatives in 2026

 The verdict

 There are better options than Hosting.com in 2026, and the right one depends on what you value.
-SiteGround wins on WordPress support, Cloudways on developer flexibility, Hostinger on an easy, low-cost start, and DreamHost on independent ownership.
+SiteGround wins on WordPress performance, Cloudways on developer flexibility, Hostinger on an easy, low-cost start, and DreamHost on independent ownership.
 Each beats Hosting.com in clear ways.

 Switching hosts is one of the best investments you can make.
 If you're ready to move, let us do the heavy lifting.
 Start with a free starter website and free migration, or contact us with any questions.
 No hard sell, just a faster, fairer way to get online.